Fading Like a Flower (Every Time You Leave): Critical reception

 AllMusic editor Bryan Buss described the song as an "insistent rock ballad" and "painfully pretty" in his review of the Joyride album.
 Larry Flick from Billboard magazine wrote that the duo "slow the pace down" for a "familiar power ballad that should push all the right buttons".
 Swedish Expressen called it a "powerful ballad" and compared it to "Listen to Your Heart".
 Dave Sholin from the Gavin Report commented, "In a Top 40 world starved for true pop music, the arrival of a new release by these two Swedish melody makers deserves bells, whistles and every other type of fanfare imaginable.
 Choosing a favorite from among their dazzling catalog of hits is an impossible task, and once again Per and Marie top themselves with an outstanding example of what hit mass appeal music is all about".

 Norwegian Glåmdalen named "Fading Like a Flower (Every Time You Leave)" one of the best songs on the Joyride album.
 Swedish Göteborgsposten described it as a "Def Leppard-like ballad", while I Dag called it a "pompous arena ballad".
 Pan-European magazine Music & Media wrote that it's a "melancholic ballad".
 Brendon Veevers from Renowned for Sound said that it is "pure gold", adding that "though its a ballad and though it touches an emotional nerve, it is also uplifting in its delivery with Per's masterful guitar work and Marie's exquisite vocals uniting perfectly here."
 J.D.
 Considine from Rolling Stone remarked Fredriksson's "vocal fire-work" on the song.

 Chart performance

-Although not as successful as their previous single "Joyride", the song was a top-ten hit in numerous countries.
-It remains the duo's highest-peaking single ever on the Irish Singles Chart, peaking at number four.
-"Listen to Your Heart", "It Must Have Been Love" and "Almost Unreal" all peaked at number five.
-On the UK Singles Chart, "Fading Like a Flower (Every Time You Leave)" peaked at position number 12.
-It charted highest in North America, peaking at position number two in Canada and the United States, where it was held off the top spot in both countries by Bryan Adams's "(Everything I Do) I Do It for You".
-It became Roxette's sixth and last US top 10 hit.
+Although not as successful as their previous single "Joyride", the song was a top-10 hit in numerous countries.
+It remains the duo's highest-peaking single on the Irish Singles Chart, reaching number four.
+On the UK Singles Chart, "Fading Like a Flower (Every Time You Leave)" peaked at number 12.
+It charted the highest in North America, peaking at number two in both Canada and the United States.
+It became Roxette's sixth and last US top-10 hit.

 Music video

-The accompanying music video for "Fading Like a Flower (Every Time You Leave)" was shot mostly in the Gamla stan area of Stockholm and features images of Stockholm City Hall.
+The music video for "Fading Like a Flower (Every Time You Leave)" was shot mostly in the Gamla stan area of Stockholm and features images of Stockholm City Hall.